-FTP or File Transfer Protocol servers allow you to share or host data on your computer that might be to large to transfer through an email.
+FTP or File Transfer Protocol servers allow you to share or host data on your computer that might be too large to transfer through email.

-2. You will need to now install the FileZilla server on your computer.
+You will need to install the FileZilla server on your computer.
 The installation process is standard.
-You will see the an option to choose what port the admin interface for FileZilla server should list to.
-I recommend leaving it at the standard port 14147 if you would like you can change the port.
-If you do decide to change the port make sure it is an uncommon port generally 1024-65535.
+You will see an option to select what port the admin interface for FileZilla server should list.
+I recommend leaving it at the standard port 14147.
+If you do decide to change the port, make sure it is an uncommon port, generally 1024-65535.

-3. Once installed the FileZilla server should open.
-Make sure the Port is the correct and if you would like an Administrative password enter in now and click “Ok”.
+Once installed, the FileZilla server should open.
+Make sure the port is correct.
+If you would like to set an administrative password, enter one now and click “OK”.

-4. Once started we can now configure the FTP Server with different groups for the users.
-To configure the groups in FileZilla Server go to “Edit“, the “Groups”, then click “Add” under the group window.
-You can then create a Group name and set the group permissions.
+Once started you can now configure the FTP Server with different groups for the users.
+To configure the groups in the FileZilla Server go to “Edit”, then “Groups”, then click “Add” under the group window.
+You can now create a group name and set the group permissions.

-5. Once the group has been created you will need to create a user by going to “Edit”, then “Users”, then “Add”.
-Enter in the Username would like and select the group the user is assigned to.
+Once the group has been created you will need to create a user by going to “Edit”, then “Users”, then “Add”.
+Enter the username you would like and select the group the user should be assigned to.

-6. Once the User has been created you can Enable the Account as well as set a password for the user(s) you have created under the “Account Settings”, in the “General” side bar.
+Once the user has been created you can enable the account, as well as set a password for the user(s) you have created under the “Account Settings”, in the “General” sidebar.